compoze-labs/cloudwatch-metrics-publisher/README.md

 # cloudwatch-metrics-publisher

 Repository that contains example for using @aws-sdk/client-cloudwatch to publish metrics with NodeJS and Typescript.
+This is not currently a publish library, so in order to use this pattern you can simply copy the necessary code into your repository.
+If there is interest a library could be published.

 ## Prerequisites

 1. Install the cloudwatch sdk: `npm i @aws-sdk/client-cloudwatch` or `yarn add @aws-sdk/client-cloudwatch`
+2. Install winston ```npm i winston` or `yarn add winston`
-2. Configure application permissions to publish metrics.
+3. Configure application permissions to publish metrics.
 Example CloudFormation Policy:

 ```yaml
 LambdaCloudwatchPublishMetricsPolicy: